TuataraImage: Sabine Bernert ©

 New Zealand native frogs/pepeketua belong to the genus Leiopelma, an ancient and primitive group of frogs that has changed very little in 70 million years.

-There are many different types of lizards in the world, but in New Zealand we only have geckos and skinks.
+There are many different types of lizards in the world.
+In New Zealand we only have geckos and skinks.

 Tuatara are rare, medium-sized reptiles found only in New Zealand.
 They are the last survivors of an order of reptiles that thrived in the age of the dinosaurs.

-Find descriptions, habitat information and distributions of New Zealand frogs, lizards and reptiles; and report a sighting.
+Report a sighting, or search the database for descriptions, habitat information and distributions of frogs, lizards and reptiles.